kubernetes-sigs/controller-runtime/designs/multi-cluster.md

 ### Examples

 - Run a controller-runtime controller against a kubeconfig with arbitrary many contexts, all being reconciled.
-- Run a controller-runtime controller against cluster-managers like kind, Cluster-API, Open-Cluster-Manager or Hypershift.
+- Run a controller-runtime controller against cluster managers like kind, Cluster API, Open-Cluster-Manager or Hypershift.
 - Run a controller-runtime controller against a kcp shard with a wildcard watch.

 ### Non-Goals/Future Work